-Sweet Pass Sculpture Park is a 501(c)(3) non-profit arts organization which provides space and support for experimental and large-scale outdoor works by a diverse set of contemporary voices.
-Founded in 2018 by Tamara Johnson and Trey Burns, as an extension of their own art practices, they envision this project as a permanent space for temporary projects.
-Geographically located in a one acre lot in west Dallas, Sweet Pass exists in the gaps between ideas of gardens, green spaces, and public spaces while supporting contemporary art dedicated to site, experimentation, and community engagement.
+Sweet Pass Sculpture Park is a 501(c)(3) non-profit arts organization providing space and support for experimental and large-scale outdoor works by diverse contemporary voices.
+Founded in 2018 by Tamara Johnson and Trey Burns as an extension of their art practices, they envision this project as a permanent space for temporary projects.
+Geographically located in a one-acre lot in west Dallas, Sweet Pass exists in the gaps between ideas of gardens, green spaces, and public spaces while supporting contemporary art dedicated to site, experimentation, and community engagement.

-Sweet Pass began on an empty lot in west Dallas, to address a lack of opportunities for artists to show contemporary and experimental outdoor sculpture.
-Since opening our gates, we’ve produced over two dozen exhibitions and events, worked with over 100 international and local artists, and provided a platform for students from local universities, schools, and youth organizations.
-We pride ourselves on not only providing logistical support like fabrication, transportation, installation, and documentation–but also financial support in the form of stipends and production budgets.
-We have received grants from TACA, Nasher Sculpture Center, and City of Dallas Office of Arts & Culture and partnered numerous ogranizations including Ignite/Arts Dallas, Cedars Union, SMU Pollock Gallery, Corsicana Artist & Writer Residency, Oaxaca Interest, and NorthPark Center.
-Through grassroots fundraising we have provided over $25,000 in support to artists, curators, and artist collectives to date.
+Sweet Pass began on an empty lot in west Dallas to create opportunities for artists to show contemporary and experimental outdoor sculpture.
+Since opening our gates, we’ve produced over two dozen exhibitions and events, worked with over 100 international and local artists, and provided a pop-up space for students from local universities, schools, and youth organizations.
+We pride ourselves on providing logistical support like fabrication, transportation, installation, and documentation–and financial support in the form of stipends and production budgets.
+We have received grants from the National Endowment for the Arts, TACA, Nasher Sculpture Center, and City of Dallas Office of Arts & Culture and partnered with numerous organizations, including Ignite/Arts Dallas, Cedars Union, SMU Pollock Gallery, Corsicana Artist & Writer Residency, Oaxaca Interest, and the Dallas Museum of Art.

 About Tamara & Trey: